Skip to content

 Workbook Operations

 Workbook APIs expose structural edits in addition to cell mutation and recalculation.
-The WASM binding has the widest surface; Python exposes a smaller stable subset; the CLI focuses on recalculation and inspection rather than edits.
+WASM, Native Node, and Python expose broad Workbook APIs through the same C ABI; the CLI focuses on recalculation and inspection rather than fine-grained edits.

 Glossary: zero-based coordinates